Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 If you have any questions or suggestions regarding GreyhoundPredictor or "greyhounds" in general, please feel free to contact me.

-Lastly but not least, I'd like to thank Marc for letting me talk about my favourite topic of conversation; the wonderful world of greyhound racing.
+Lastly but not least, I'd like to thank Marc for allowing me this opportunity to talk about the wonderful world of greyhound racing.

 Remember "It's not a Game?
 It's a Science!"